agentmorris/MegaDetector/README.md

 If you're just considering the use of AI in your workflow, and you aren't even sure yet whether MegaDetector would be useful to you, we recommend reading the "[getting started with MegaDetector](collaborations.md)" page.

-If you're already familiar with MegaDetector and you're ready to run it on your data (and you have some familiarity with running Python code), see the [MegaDetector README](megadetector.md) for instructions on downloading and running MegaDetector.
+If you're already familiar with MegaDetector and you're ready to run it on your data (and you have some familiarity with running Python code), see the [MegaDetector User Guide](megadetector.md) for instructions on downloading and running MegaDetector.

 MegaDetector is just one of many tools that aims to make conservation biologists more efficient with AI.
 If you want to learn about other ways to use AI to accelerate camera trap workflows, check out our of the field, affectionately titled &ldquo;[Everything I know about machine learning and camera traps](https://agentmorris.github.io/camera-trap-ml-survey/)&rdquo;.